 I will be eligible to enroll in another plan in November, can I purchase the Premier Plan from August 15 through November?

-Can I extend/continue my insurance for 6 months?
+Can I extend/continue my insurance?

 I submitted my waiver, was it approved?